instituteofcancerresearch/PkgNeo/README.md

 - Y is the shifted sequence after the stop codon
 We want to return the `XXXXXXXXX*` and the equivalent dna sequence.

-**The upstream stop gain** is first stop codon before the mutation (upstream of the mutation, to the left).
+**The upstream stop gain** is the first stop codon before the mutation (upstream of the mutation, to the left).
 This assumes that the protein sequence is read from right to left.
 The sequence will shift from the wildtype upstream until there is a stop.
 `YYYYYYYYY*XXXXXXXXXXWWWWWWWWWW`